AntonyMayer/node-terminal-app-test/README.md

 **4.1 Get**

-Basic command that displays all issues with status different from "Complete" or "Done" for default project (set during init).
+Basic command that displays all issues with status different from "Complete" or "Done" for project.
+First it will search current directory for jiraCLI.json to get project information, else it will use default project data stored at */Users/username/Library/JiraCLI/jiraCLI.json* (set during initialization)

     $ jira get [project name] [flag]